pratiksha-singh996/AI-Enhanced-E-commerce-Sales-Profitability-Analytics/business analysis/business-insights.md

 - Why are Electronic Games loss-making despite generating ₹39,168 in sales?
 - Why does Saree have high sales volume but very low profitability?
 - What factors are contributing to the strong profitability of T-shirt and Accessories?

+## Data Integration Validation

+The `Order_Details_cleaned` dataset was merged with `List_of_Orders_cleaned` using `Order ID` as the common key.

+### Validation

+- Order Details records before merge: 1,500
+- Records after merge: 1,500
+- No additional rows were introduced during the merge.

+The merged dataset was therefore considered suitable for further sales and regional analysis.